foundriesio/docs/source/tutorial/installation-linux.rst

 The Linux microPlatform is split into two parts:

 1. A *base system*, which is built using OpenEmbedded / Yocto.
-It provides a minimal runtime for application development.
+It provides a minimal runtime for application development which is over the air updatable.

 2. Applications, which are developed and deployed as *containers* running on the base system.
+Application updates are accomplished by running updated containers.
 Currently, Docker containers are supported.

 .. figure:: /_static/tutorial/linux-microplatform.png